What are cultural values? Cultural competence

 Cultural values do not include modern souvenirs, cultural items of serial and mass production.

-movable objects, regardless of the time of their creation, protected by the state and included in the lists and registers of protection
+movable items, regardless of the time of their creation, protected by the state and included in security lists and registers

-cultural values permanently stored in state and municipal museums, archives, libraries, other state repositories of cultural values
+cultural property permanently stored in state and municipal museums, archives, libraries, and other state repositories of cultural property

-A ban on the export of cultural property on other grounds is not allowed.
+A ban on the export of cultural property for other reasons is not permitted.

 In accordance with international treaties and legislation of the Russian Federation, cultural property illegally exported from its territory and illegally imported into its territory must be returned.